michel-leonard/C-Quadratic-Sieve/README.md

 | 8 | `115792089237316195423570985008687907853269984665640564039457584007913129639937`  | 7 min

 Tests like software development were made by laptop Honor MagicBook on Windows (64-bit).\
-Largest number factored during development was the 79 digits 8th Fermat Number.
+One of the largest number factored during development was the 79 digits 8th Fermat Number.

 # Mersenne numbers factorization